tarwn/lessthandot-hugo/blogs/content/posts/2012-12-02-data-types.md

 SQL Server has two data types to store character data[1], both of them come in fixed and variable length sizes.
 The char and varchar data type uses one byte of store to store one character, the nchar and nvarchar data type uses two bytes of store to store one character.
 The nchar and nvarchar data types are used to store unicode of data

-Let&#8217;s think about that for a second, what we are saying is that the char and varchar data type can store twice the number of characters in the same amount of store as the nchar and nvarchar data type.
+Let's think about that for a second, what we are saying is that the char and varchar data type can store twice the number of characters in the same amount of store as the nchar and nvarchar data type.
 Why does this matter, space is cheap right?
 True, space is getting cheaper but we are also storing more and more data every year.

 Now think about what happens you have everything stored as unicode data